 KS3 students study a flexible curriculum which is designed around the needs of the students in the class.
 The ethos of mathematics for those on KS3 placements is to support students by closing the gap in the students' understanding of basic numeracy.
 Interventions are available for those in need of extra support in specific areas.

 Some students find the nature of GCSE assessment stressful, or have not quite met the standard required to gain a grade 1 at GCSE .
-Where it is felt beneficial, students are able to complete Functional Skills Qualifications.
-These qualifications, certified by the AQA are nationally recognised certificates which reflect an individuals understanding of mathematics in the real world.
-Ares of study may include: time, money management and weights and measures amongst others.
+Where it is felt beneficial, students are able to complete Entry Level Qualifications.
+These qualifications are nationally recognised certificates which reflect an individuals understanding of mathematics in the real world.
+Areas of study may include: time, money management and weights and measures amongst others.
 To gain the qualification, students are required to pass one assessment which can occur at any time during the school year.
 This allows the flexibility for the exam to be resat if necessary.